Duahau1/CS453-BoiseState/backpack/cs453-1-s20/p1/README.md

 ## Reflection and Self Assessment

-Discuss the issues you encountered during development and testing.
-What problems did you have?
-What did you have to research and learn on your own?
-What kinds of errors did you get?
-How did you fix them?

-What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?
-How well did the development and testing process go for you?

 I got a lot of segmentation dump over the place as I wrote this program.
 I got a problem when I was testing on ls and pwd.
 I first start off with using $ls -a and then after that I type $pwd and I got an error saying that my command was not valid.
 I then figured it out it was because I did not free each of the element in the cmd double pointer, I came back and free each of it- problem solved.
 I also encountered aborted core dump which took me sometimes to research to fix it, which got me to realize that I free the variable line 2 times.

 I realized that I understand about environment variables more than I do.
 The challenge is dealing with memory leak when using readline.

 ## Sources used
-Instructor provided code, Past Projects in CS253(smash shell), Stackoverflow.com for dealing with segmentation dump or aborted core dump.
+Instructor provided code, Past Projects in CS253(smash shell), Stackoverflow.com for dealing with segmentation dump and aborted core dump.